The secret life of island animals

-It is called the island rule, and it is kind of a weird rule, but it has been observed in many species.
+It’s called the island rule, and it’s kind of a weird one.
+But it has been observed in many species.

 For example, big animals like mammoths, sloths and boas seem to follow an evolutionary trend towards size reduction—in some cases, quite extreme.
 Dwarf elephants, for example, lived between 800,000 and 12,000 years ago on Sicily and Cyprus and other Mediterranean islands.
 They were just 1 metre tall, about the same size as a newborn African elephant.

 The Jersey red deer once lived on the island of Jersey, located some 25km off the coast of northwest France.
 These island deer weighed about 36kg as adults, while their mainland peers weighed more than 200kg.

 But not all dwarf animals are extinct.
 Today, you can find some living species that also followed this insular dwarfing trend.

 “There are dwarf buffaloes in Sulawesi and Mindoro in the Philippines and pygmy sloths found only on a small island off the coast of Panama,” says Dr Roberto Rozzi at the Museum für Naturkunde in Berlin.

 So, what’s up with islands?
 They might look like an idyllic vacation spot for most of us.
 But for wild animals, they are places of stiff competition for limited resources and limited space.